cassiozen/mithryn-ttrpg/players guide.md

 If you choose to add 1 Hit Point slot: Darken the outline of the next rectangle to the left in the Hit Point section of your character sheet.

-Every time you reach a new rank, in addition to the steps above:
+Every time you reach a new rank:

+- Choose between increasing one ability score by 1, Your hit points (also by 1) OR Add a new Tag to your character or broaden an existing one.
 - Update your TH (To Hit): new Rank + TH bonus from your armor.
-- Add a new Tag to your character or broaden an existing one.